ademarazn/Agroplex/README.md

 # Agroplex
 Program developed for the Nucleus of Statistical Studies and Research (NEPE) in FATEC Ourinhos that solves problems from agribusiness.

-It uses Scipy library to calculate optimization for a problem.
+It uses the libraries Scipy and PuLP to calculate optimization for a problem with the simplex method.
+The NumPy library was used to do some multiplications with matrices.

 ## License